wanderanimrod/Utraffic-Client--Sim-Engine/app/ideas.md

 ** Create a web-client facing API that will translate requests for objects' properties into requests for data points from the data server.
-So, we can create the API versioned such that a request to /get_data?object=vehicle&id=0&property=acceleration returns all acceleration data points for a vehicle with id=0
+So, we can create the API versioned such that a request to /v1/vehicles/0?fields=acceleration,velocity returns all acceleration and velocity data points for a vehicle with id=0

+Ensure javascript opens a persistent connection to the server for fetching the same kind of data through the lifetime of the simulation (test this)

 Try out semantic UI